Pear-shaped diamonds and raindrops

 The shoulder and the wing of the pear shape need to be very gently rounded.
 They too define how narrow or broad the pear shape can become.
-Here, the skill of the artisan is important; the best diamonds are crafted by people with years of experience.
+Here, the skill of the artisan is important; people with years of experience craft the best diamonds.

 According to our personal preferences, we tend to choose the amount of colour in a diamond.
 While it is perfectly alright to choose a colourless diamond, pear-shaped ones look better with some colour.
 It is perhaps the shape that makes the diamond more flexible that way.

 While choosing the perfect pear-shaped diamond, the symmetry is what determines the shape of the stone.
 If you draw a line down the middle of a pear-shaped diamond, one side should be a mirror image of the other.

 A pear-shaped diamond tends to display a shadowy pattern along its belly.
 This pattern closely resembles a bow-tie.
 In some diamonds, it is quite dark and affects the beauty of the stone.
 But if cut to perfection, then the bow-tie pattern appears lighter and in fact, makes the diamond even prettier.